ibm-vpc/terraform-provider-ibm/website/docs/r/is_bare_metal_server_reload.markdown

 - `bare_metal_server` - (Required, String) Bare metal server identifier.
-- `user_data` - (Required, String) User data to transfer to the server bare metal server.
+- `user_data` - (Optional, String) User data to transfer to the server bare metal server.
 (For reload provide the same user data as at the time of provisioning)